 We assist families with Section 8 and Rental Assistance Program vouchers in finding the perfect home.
 A better opportunity neighborhood can improve quality of life, access to better schools, parks, public transportation and jobs.
 Each family receives one-on-one support to find an apartment that meets their needs, workshops on home maintenance, community tours and financial coaching to help them prepare for a move an beyond.

-The Financial Center is open to individuals living in Hartford with incomes less than $50,000 per year.
-Individual Development Accounts are specifically open to women living in Hartford with incomes less than $50,000 per year.
+The Financial Center is open to men and women living in Greater Hartford with low to moderate income.
+Matched Savings Accounts (MSA’s) are specifically open to women living in Greater Hartford with low to moderate income.
 Housing Mobility services are for families whose housing vouchers are through J. D’Amelia and Associates and whose designated Housing Authority is West Hartford, Vernon or Manchester.

 The Village for Families & Children